 - Soft drinks and fruit juice including soda, diet soda, fruit drinks and fruit juice.

-Children's risk (low or high) of obese.
+Children's risk (low or high) of obesity.

 - Initial N: